Evalle/pbp/README.md

-This reporsitory is using as a playground for examples from 'Pro Bash Programming' book.
+This reporsitory is used as a playground for examples from 'Pro Bash Programming' book.